jingwenl0718/CodeLifter/README.md

 # CodeLifter

 ## Description
-This is a Java Spring-based application built using Spring Boot, Spring Security, Spring Data JPA, MySQL, JSP, JavaMailSender, and CSS.
+This is a Java Spring-based application built using Spring Boot, Spring Security, Spring Data JPA, MySQL, JSP, MultipartFile, JavaMailSender, and CSS.
 The project was created in a one-week sprint with another software developer.

 The inspiration behind this project came from the idea that we wanted to create a sense of community for people who are trying to break into software development from non-traditional backgrounds.
 Therefore, a platform was established where website visitors can share experiences and exchanging ideas via forming/joining study groups, creating/commenting on posts regarding jobs, interview preparation, lifestyle, and success stories.